zekash-dev/ti-sa-combat-calc/README.md

 The following is a roadmap for planned features in a rough priority order.
 Feedback is welcome, either as issues on Github or in the community Discord.

-### 1. Common effects

-The highest priority is to implement remaining common effects that are relatively easy to implement.

-1. L1z1x Flagship

-### 2. Feature requests
+### 1. Feature requests and improvements

 Community feature requests.

 1. Hit assignment protocols (for example designating a specific unit to save until last)
 2. Casualty result view (probability of X number of units surviving)
-3. _&lt;other improvements depending on feedback&gt;_

-### 3. Quality of life improvements

-Improvements that increase the usability of the calculator.

-1. Swap attacker and defender
+3. Swap attacker and defender
-2. Pick any faction upgrade as Virus
+4. Pick any faction upgrade as Virus
+5. _&lt;other improvements depending on feedback&gt;_

-### 4. Rare and complicated effects
+### 2. Rare and complicated effects

 Effects that come up rarely or are complicated to implement.